joakiti/OSCOREProverif/README.md

 - Partial IV is not increased incrementally for each request.
 - Unsure about the complexities regarding the Partial IV in observations
 - The OSCORE option is relatively naive in that its just a tuple.
 Probably change

-**Need help with**
-- I need to understand the security context deriviation protocol, and i'm currently not sure how it works.
-Both Alessandro and the authors might be able to help with this.
-- Why do the endpoints need 2 keys, instead of just using one?